 The directors maintain their skills through membership of various professional bodies, attendance at mining conferences and through their various external appointments.
-Details of the current directors' biographies are set out on page 14.

 All directors have access to the Company Secretary who is responsible for ensuring that Board procedures and applicable rules and regulations are observed.